AdobeDocs/commerce-operations.en/help/configuration/storage/multi-master-manual.md

 >[!INFO]
 >
->This guide assumes that all three databases are on the same host as the Magento application.
+>This guide assumes that all three databases are on the same host as the Commerce application.
 However, the choice of where to locate the databases and what they are named is up to you.
 We hope our examples make the instructions easier to follow.

-## Back up the Magento system
+## Back up the Commerce system

 Adobe strongly recommends that you back up your current database and file system so that you can restore it if you experience issues during the process.

 **To back up your system**:

-1. Log in to your Magento server as, or switch to, the [file system owner](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-sys-perms-over.html).
+1. Log in to your Commerce server as, or switch to, the [file system owner](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-sys-perms-over.html).
 1. Enter the following commands:

    ```bash